ESPRI-Mod/hermes-shell/docs/installation.rst

 *  Enter url: **localhost:8888/api**

-*  The prodiguer web service is running message will be displayed
+*  The HERMES web service is running message will be displayed

 *  Enter url: **localhost:8888/static/simulation.monitoring.html**

-*  The prodiguer simulation moinitoring web application will be displayed
+*  The HERMES simulation moinitoring web application will be displayed

 *  Close Firefox web browser

-*  CTL-C to stop prodiguer web service
+*  CTL-C to stop HERMES web service